Steps for Company Formation in India

 Foreign organizations can register liaison offices to conduct all types of liaison activities in India.
 The registration procedure is as follows:

-Step 1: Apply for the Authorised Signatory’s digital signature.
+Step 1: Apply for the Authorized Signatory’s digital signature.

 Step 2: File an application through the AD Bank to the Reserve Bank of India.